maxhbr/LDBcollector/md/MPL-1.1.md

     	USE CASE Service offerings
     		YOU MUST Indemnify Other contributors
     USE CASE Binary delivery
+    	YOU MUST Include Notice
+    		YOU MUST Reference Source code
+    		ATTRIBUTE Highlighted
-    	IF Patent holder OR Trademark holder OR Third-party patents OR Third-party trademarks YOU MUST Provide Information in file "LEGAL"
+    		ATTRIBUTE Included in Binary delivery OR Documentation IF Patent holder OR Trademark holder OR Third-party patents OR Third-party trademarks YOU MUST Provide File "LEGAL"
-    			IF ATTRIBUTE Dynamic
+    			ATTRIBUTE Crediting Patent holder AND Trademark holder AND Third-party patents AND Third-party trademarks IF ATTRIBUTE Dynamic
     				YOU MUST Update File "LEGAL"
     				YOU MUST Disseminate Patent notice AND Trademark notice IF Software modification
-    		YOU MUST Provide Source code
+    		YOU MUST Include Retrieval information of Source code in Notice YOU MUST Provide Source code
     		EITHER
     			ATTRIBUTE Same medium